Learning Hierarchically Structured Concepts: Analysis of Noise-free Learning

-\item For Part 5, fix an arbitrary neuron $u$ and suppose that $u$ fires at time $t$.
-We must show that there is some concept $c$ such that $u = rep(c)$ at time $t$, and an ancestor of $c$ is shown at time $t - layer(c)$.
+For Part 5, fix an arbitrary neuron $u$ and suppose that $u$ fires at time $t$.
+We must show that there is some concept $c$ such that $u = rep(c)$ at time $t$, and a (not necessarily proper) ancestor of $c$ is shown at time $t - layer(c)$.
 Since $u$ fires at time $t$, by \autoref{lem: unbound-neurons}, we know that $u$ is bound at time $t$; let $c$ be the (unique) concept such that $u = rep(c)$.
 The firing of $u$ at time $t$ is due to the showing of some concept, say $c^*$, at time $t-layer(u)$.